 We cannot look at the detail of each country.
 But let’s look at the detail for these two brokers in Switzerland.

 As a Swiss, you can open an account with both platforms.
 However, there is an essential difference regarding currency.

 DEGIRO offers access to Swiss Francs (CHF) if you have a Swiss account.
 It means you can deposit money directly (and for free) to your account in CHF.

-On the other hand, eToro operates with U.S. Dollar (USD).
+On the other hand, eToro operates with U.S. dollars (USD).
 You can deposit dollars directly to your account.
-They are also supporting deposits in a few other currencies (EUR, GBP, AUD, RMB, THB, IDR, MYR, VND, PHP).
+They also support deposits in a few other currencies (EUR, GBP, AUD, RMB, THB, IDR, MYR, VND, PHP).